7RU7H/Archive/Tools/C2/Sliver/Sliver-Cheatsheet.md

 // Upload and Download - use absolute path upload
 // Download to the directory executed sliver-server/client
+// BEWARE .Directory in Linux will not recursively down its contents
 // tar.gz recursively on a directory by default <feels good> download
 // extract after downloading